-Help Not Harm is a non-partisan campaign led by young people and students who want to see the adoption of a Help Not Harm approach to drug use.
+Help Not Harm is an independent grassroots campaign led by people who want to see the adoption of a harm reduction approach to drug use.
+We are young people, students, ravers, people who take drugs, drug service workers, community members, family members and academics.

-Help Not Harm is a call to public institutions.
-We want help and support for people who use drugs, not harm that is a direct result of their stigmatisation and persecution.
+Help Not Harm makes its calls to public institutions, policymakers and the night-time industries.
+We want our services to help and support people who use drugs, not harm them with stigmatisation and persecution.

-The campaign was established by Stirling SSY members in February 2021, but now includes organisers from left-wing groups across the entire country.
+The campaign was established by Scottish Socialist Youth members in February 2021, but now includes organisers from left-wing groups and communities across the entire country, including Dundee, Glasgow and Edinburgh.

 ABOUT THE ISSUE

-We’ve seen that the Just Say No approach doesn’t work – drugs will still find a way into young people’s lives.
+We’ve seen that the Just Say No approach doesn’t work – drugs will still find a way into people’s lives — old or young.

 Public education about drugs takes an abstinence-only approach.
-This leaves young people without the knowledge or experience to use drugs in a way that’s likely to present the least harm.
+This leaves young people without the knowledge to use drugs in a way that’s likely to present the least harm and dehumanises the struggles of people who experience problems relating to drugs.

 Institutions, workplaces and the law seek to punish individuals who have a relationship with drugs.
 When this relationship is a problem, punishment serves only to make the lives of individuals more difficult.
 It is not a miracle cure for complex health issues.